klemmy129/novel-ideas/README.md

 This is also a Java Spring Boot demonstrator for a Rest application.

-I have also created a second Java Spring Boot demonstrator [novel-ghostwriter](https://github.com/klemmy129/novel-ghostwriter), this is used to show how to a http client communicates with novel-idears and (SOON) AMPQ events.
+I have also created a second Java Spring Boot demonstrator [novel-ghostwriter](https://github.com/klemmy129/novel-ghostwriter), this is used to show how to a http client communicates with novel-idears and AMPQ events.

 The frontend Demo to this application is [novel-ideas-iu](https://github.com/klemmy129/novel-ideas-ui) an Angular 14 application.